 To query data in a public dataset:

-Go to the BigQuery web UI.
+Go to the BigQuery web UI in the Cloud Console.

 Copy and paste the following query into the query text area.